Ystalyfera: Government and politics

 The electoral ward of Ystalyfera is a division of Neath Port Talbot county borough and consists of some or all of the following settlements: Ystalyfera and Gurnos in the parliamentary constituency of Neath.
 The ward consists of a dense settlement to the east and north around the A4067 road in the Swansea Valley.
 An area of woodland lies to the west and the rest of the ward consists of open moorland with a few farms.

-Ystalyfera is bounded by the wards of Cwmtwrch and of Powys to the northeast; Ystradgynlais Town (Ynyscedwyn ward), Powys to the east; Rhos to the southeast; Godre'r Graig to the south; Pontardawe to the west; and Cwmllynfell to the northwest.
+Ystalyfera is bounded to the north by the county of Powys, within which the wards of Cwmtwrch (north) and the Ynyscedwyn Ward of Ystradgynlais (northeast) are located.
+The Rhos ward (southeast), Godre'r Graig (south), Pontardawe (southwest) and Cwmllynfell ward (northwest), all sit within the county of Neath Port Talbot.